vhcd/vhcd.github.io/_posts/2021-03-25-unity-v-unreal.md

 # Conclusion

-So, what do you chose?
+So, what do you choose?
 Well, we chose Unreal.
 The main deciding factors were [nDisplay] and the easier integration of our existing C++ libs.
 Looking back, I still think we've made the right decision.
 But it absolutely doesn't mean that Unity is not a valid choice for making a driving simulator.
 As mentionned, a lot a organisations have chosen it and seem quite happy with it.
 So the decision is yours to make, based on your specificities and requirements.

 [0]: https://www.unrealengine.com/en-US/events/build-detroit-19-showcases-real-time-automotive-design-and-visualization
 [1]: https://www.reddit.com/r/unrealengine/comments/ci9myr/enough_with_the_spaghetti/